 These Shining Lives is “not a fairy tale, though it starts like one.
 It’s not a tragedy, though it ends like one.”

-That is according to Catherine Donahue, a character and narrator portrayed by Sami Topping ’19 in the upcoming Lynchburg College Theatre production.
+That is according to Catherine Donahue, a character and narrator portrayed by Sami Topping ’19 in the upcoming University of Lynchburg Theatre production.